joliveryg-cmyk/raspberry-pi-siem/README.md

 These troubleshooting efforts mirror real SOC and security engineering workflows and form a core part of the project’s learning value.

-Skills Demonstrated
+Lessons Learned

 This project demonstrates hands-on experience with SIEM deployment and administration, log ingestion and analysis, and threat detection using live attack data.
 It highlights practical Linux system troubleshooting, certificate-based security, Dockerized infrastructure management, and Zero Trust networking concepts.
 The lab reinforces a SOC analyst mindset focused on visibility, validation, and continuous monitoring rather than tool installation alone.

 Future Improvements

-Planned enhancements include developing custom detection rules, refining alert severity and noise reduction, onboarding additional endpoints, expanding visual dashboards to show attack trends over time, and integrating alert notifications.
-These improvements would further align the lab with enterprise SOC environments.
+Planned enhancements include refining custom detection rules, reducing alert noise, onboarding additional endpoints, expanding dashboard visualizations, and integrating automated alert notifications.

+Project Highlights

+* Deployed and maintained a self-hosted Wazuh/OpenSearch SIEM environment
+* Integrated Cowrie SSH honeypot telemetry into centralized monitoring workflows
+* Configured custom log ingestion and alert validation pipelines
+* Resolved dashboard, API, authentication, and certificate-related service failures
+* Implemented secure remote administration using Tailscale
+* Completed approximately 80–100 hours of deployment, troubleshooting, testing, and validation

 Disclaimer

 This project was created strictly for educational and defensive security purposes within a controlled lab environment.
+All Testing was performed on systems owned or authorized by the project owner.
 No unauthorized access or malicious activity was conducted against external systems.

-Author

 Justin Oliver
-Cybersecurity & Information Assurance Student
+B.S.
+Cybersecurity and Information Assurance
-Aspiring SOC Analyst / Blue Team
+PenTest+ | CySA+ | ISC2 SSCP